sozialhelden/a11yjson/README.md

-# A harmonized data schema for describing the accessibility of physical places
+# A11yJSON: A harmonized data schema for describing the accessibility of physical places

 This repository contains a unified data format that describes the accessibility of places, facilities and services.

-It is the result of looking at many accessibility datasets that we got from organizations all over the world.
+It’s the result of looking at accessibility datasets that we got from organizations all over the world.
 Our aim is to allow any other accessibility API data format to be convertible to this harmonized format in a way that makes the result easier to consume.

 Our goal is to make the world more accessible for everybody — which is easier if everybody uses the same (or at least similar) language when sharing accessibility data.

-The schema is used by [accessibility.cloud](https://www.accessibility.cloud), one of the biggest data exchange providers for accessibility data, by [Wheelmap.org](https://wheelmap.org), and other organizations.
-Consumable data in this schema has been provided by many international sources, which you can find (mostly as open data) on https://www.accessibility.cloud.
+This is the successor of the data schema we use for [accessibility.cloud](https://www.accessibility.cloud), one of the biggest data exchange providers for accessibility data, by [Wheelmap.org](https://wheelmap.org), and other organizations.
+Consumable data in this schema has been provided by many international sources, which you can find (in most cases as open data) on https://www.accessibility.cloud.

-The definitions are written in TypeScript for compile-time validation.
+We wrote the definitions in TypeScript for compile-time validation.
 It supports validating data records at runtime using [SimpleSchema](https://github.com/aldeed/simple-schema-js).
+SimpleSchema is convertible to other schemes, if necessary.

 ## Most important entities